khromov/wp-request-buster/README.md

 # Request Buster

-Find themes and plugins that are (ab)using wp_remote functions to slow down your site (WordPress plugin)
+Find themes and plugins that are (ab)using wp_remote functions to slow down your site

 ### Screenshots